 Feedback from the community: Phase 2

-In Phase 2, we also welcome our professional artists and designers on board, to turn our draft resources into a visually appealing and easy-to-navigate resource!
-At the end of this phase, we will have produced the resource pack version that will be used for the evaluation in schools.
+Finally, in this phase we have also begun work with our talented illustrator Claire Hubbard!
+She is bringing our LEANS characters to life.
+Later, a professional graphic designer will help turn our draft resources into a clean and easy-to-navigate package.
+At the end of this phase, we will have a full version of the resource pack version that will be used for the evaluation in schools.

 Evaluating in schools: Phase 3

-At the end of phase three, we will make a final round of edits to act on key feedback from the evaluation.
+At the end of phase three, we will make a final round of edits, acting on key feedback from the evaluation.
 The main result of this project will be a free-to-use resource pack to educate primary school pupils and their teachers about neurodiversity.
+Currently, our target release date is late 2021, or early in 2022.
 This resource pack will be available online, along with links to further references, information for parents, and more!
 We will also be disseminating interim results from the different project phases in research- and practice-focused venues throughout the project.

 Fergus Murray of AMASE (Autistic Mutual Aid Society Edinburgh) is a consultant on the project team and also contributed to developing the grant proposal.